mdshaad783/typingspeed_webapp/README.md

 # typingspeed_webapp
-I made a #typingspeedtest app using HTML, CSS and JavaScript
+I made a #typingspeedtest app using HTML, CSS and JavaScript.To see the website visit https://mdshaad783.me